adaltas/node-nikita/docs/content/about/tutorial.md

 cat > README.md <<MD
 # Nikita tutorial

-You will learn how to create a new project as well as the fundamentals on using Nikita to automate the deployment of systems.
+You will learn how to create a new project as well as the fundamentals of using Nikita to automate the deployment of systems.

 Please refer to the [official project documentation](http://nikita.adaltas.com/about/tutorial/)